johanbrandhorst/blog/content/post/serverless-application-stack.md

-To test this deployment stack, I'm going to run my [grpc-postgres project](https://github.com/johanbrandhorst/grpc-postgres) on Cloud Run, connecting to a Cockroach DB Serverless database cluster, and fire off some requests.
+To test this deployment stack, I'm going to run my [grpc-postgres project](https://github.com/johanbrandhorst/grpc-postgres) on Cloud Run, connecting to a CockroachDB Serverless database cluster, and fire off some requests.
 Lets get started!

-## Create the Cockroach DB Serverless cluster
+## Create the CockroachDB Serverless cluster

 The Cockroach docs have a helpful
 [quickstart doc](https://www.cockroachlabs.com/docs/cockroachcloud/quickstart.html).